 during the first week of classes.
 You can contact Mr. Lawrence Panella at lawrence.panellaFREEMississippi for information on times and dates.

 Jazz scholarships are available through the department of bands for those students

-accepted into the jazz studies program and a request for scholarship would be submitted
+accepted into the jazz studies program and, a request for scholarship would be submitted

-audition for their respective applied instructor for a scholarship which is also issued
+audition for their respective applied instructor for a scholarship also issued through